dihedron/swift/README.md

 ## Purpose

 The purpose of this client is to provide a self-contained, easily deployable OpenStack Swift CLI with no dependencies (no Python, non PIP) for use in VM and Docker container deployments, where there is the need to download from or upload to an Object Storage while keeping the footprint to a minimum.
-For better functionality-to-file-size ratio, use UPX compressor after building the CLI: the executable may shrink from something less than 12 MB.
+For better functionality-to-file-size ratio, use UPX compressor after building the CLI: the executable may shrink from 12 MB to 2.8 MB while retaining symbols to support stack traces in case of panic.

 ## How to use

-Simply run the cmmand with no arguments to get a help screen.
+Simply run the command with no arguments to get a help screen.

 ```bash
 $ swift